 The current study assessed fruit consumption in children with avoidant/restrictive food intake disorder.
 The reported frequency of fruit consumption was consistently low due to the sensory characteristics of fruits.
-In another study, Harshman SG et al. reported that in fruits, the percentage of ARFID participants who did not meet the daily intake of dietary guidelines for American recommendation was significantly more significant than healthy controls (72% vs. 57%).
+While in another study, Harshman SG et al.18, reported that in fruits, the percent of ARFID participants who did not meet the daily intake of dietary guidelines for American recommendation was significantly greater than healthy controls (72% vs 57%).